spryker-sdk/spryk/README.md

 When this is done run the Integration tests with `vendor/bin/codecept run Integration -g {YOUR TEST GROUP}` and see the test failing.
 You will get a message that the Spryk definition was not found by the given name, so add the definition file for you new Spryk.

-You need to add your Spryk definition file into `config/spryk/spryks` on project or core layer:
+You need to add your Spryk definition file into `config/spryk/spryks/` on project or core level:

 ```
 project OR package root directory